 The Light Truck Accessory Alliance (LTAA) is slated to host fun and engaging events throughout the week of the 2018 SEMA Show, to be held October 30–November 2 in Las Vegas.
 LTAA focuses on creating a community among those in the light-truck segment of the aftermarket industry.
 Members and nonmembers alike are encouraged to attend LTAA events taking place at the SEMA Show or stop by the new LTAA booth location, booth #34185, centrally located within the Upper South Hall of the Las Vegas Convention Center (LVCC).

-The Hot Products Showcase will take place April 20–22, once again at the Spring Carlisle Collector Car Swap Meet Corral & Auction in Carlisle, Pennsylvania.
-This event is an opportunity for members of the Automotive Restoration Market Organization (ARMO) to display one or more products in front of one of the largest gatherings of automotive restoration enthusiasts in the world.
+The Automotive Restoration Market Organization (ARMO) is once again hosting the Hot Products Showcase, taking place April 19–21 at the Spring Carlisle Collector Car Swap Meet, Corral & Auction in Carlisle, Pennsylvania.
+This event is an opportunity for ARMO members to display one or more products at one of the largest gatherings of automotive restoration enthusiasts in the world.

 In any market, trends usually come and go with the primary purpose of altering outward appearances.
 Some fads, like fuel, burn out fast.
 But some stay for the long run.
 When it comes to current trends in restyling, members of the Professional Restylers Organization (PRO) know what’s hot in the aftermarket world right now.

 The SEMA Garage underwent a renovation that has expanded the one-of-a-kind space.
 The expansion allows for additional square footage to service more SEMA-member companies at any given time.
 But perhaps, most importantly, the renovation has made room for an improved emissions lab, which now tests for particulate matter.